rongxuan-li/rongxuan-li.github.io/_pages/about.md

 <span style="font-size: 18px; font-weight: bold;">News</span>

-My first research paper has been accepted by the [*Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences*](https://royalsocietypublishing.org/journal/rspa).
+My first research paper has been accepted by the <a href="https://royalsocietypublishing.org/journal/rspa" style="text-decoration: none;"><em>Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences</em></a>.
 Thanks to Professor Gary Choi's patient guidance.

 ---